 The past investment performance of the Manager or a Sub-Investment Manager cannot be construed as an indication of the future results of an investment in a Fund.
-Although persons involved in the management of a Fund have had long experience in their respective fields of specialisation, each of the Funds are newly established and have no operating or performing history upon which prospective investors can evaluate likely performance.
+Although persons involved in the management of a Fund have had long experience in their respective fields of specialisation, certain Funds at times may be newly established and have no operating or performing history upon which prospective investors can evaluate likely performance.
 Investors should be aware that the past performance by those involved in the investment management of a Fund should not be considered as an indication of future results.